 Red willow roots trying to revivify this old fallen tree

 Briefly under the trees, around the Tigertail point

 The southern bay towards South Shore Drive.
 Fewer jetskis out today -- the only humans seen so far have been a heavily ponchoed man and his son fishing off their dock near the far end of this photo.

 It's getting right cold -- we'll start back.
 About 4km back to the dock.

 This is what hydrobike specialist Cousin Rob calls 'pedaling uphill'.

 We're searching the shore for 1) chanterelles, trumpets of death, or other tasty mushrooms, 2) invasive weeds (like purple loosestrife), 3) ducks, turtles, fish, snakes, maybe muskrats.

-The highway bridge from the little back bay
+The highway bridge from peaceful little South Bay

 Red willow roots all round the whole little island, desperate to get things healthy again